JacobEverly/Interactive-Lab-Hub/Lab 5/README.md

 - Water boiling
 - Pasta in pot

-The trained model was then transferred back to our Pi and run using Tensorflow Lite.
+The trained model was then transferred back to our Pi.
+There it was run using Tensorflow Lite.

 ## Interaction design